mnrojas2/DiaBloS/docs/source/developer.rst

 It is recommended to implement this function as an external-function type first, then add it to the Functions class.

 #.
-First define inputs, outputs, running order and block color in the external function file "_init_" and implement the most simplified version of the function to add.
+First define inputs, outputs, block type and block color in the external function file "_init_" and implement the most simplified version of the function to add.

 #.
 After that, create a simple graph diagram to test the new block. i.e: A Step block, connected to the external block (where the new function is implemented), connected to a Scope block.